hasanari/SA-net/README.md

 ## Land Cover Segmentation of Airborne LiDAR Data using Stochastic Atrous Network
-Created by Hasan Asy'ari Arief, Geir-Harald Strand, Håvard Tveite, and Ulf Geir Indahl from Norwegian University of Life Sciences (NMBU) and Norwegian Institute of Bioeconomy Research (NIBIO).
+Created by <a href="https://linkedin.com/in/hasanasyariarief/">Hasan Asy'ari Arief</a>, Geir-Harald Strand, Håvard Tveite, and Ulf Geir Indahl from Norwegian University of Life Sciences (NMBU) and Norwegian Institute of Bioeconomy Research (NIBIO).

 ![Earlyfusion SA-Net architecture](https://github.com/hasanari/SA-net/blob/master/images/teaser.png)

 ## Citation
 If you find our work useful in your research, please consider citing:

-        @article{,

-        }
+- **MDPI and ACS Style**
+Arief, H.A.; Strand, G.-H.; Tveite, H.; Indahl, U.G.
+Land Cover Segmentation of Airborne LiDAR Data Using Stochastic Atrous Network.
+Remote Sens.
+2018, 10, 973.

+- **AMA Style**
+Arief HA, Strand G-H, Tveite H, Indahl UG.
+Land Cover Segmentation of Airborne LiDAR Data Using Stochastic Atrous Network.
+Remote Sensing.
+2018; 10(6):973.

+- **Chicago/Turabian Style**
+Arief, Hasan A.; Strand, Geir-Harald; Tveite, Håvard; Indahl, Ulf G. 2018.
+"Land Cover Segmentation of Airborne LiDAR Data Using Stochastic Atrous Network."
+Remote Sens.
+10, no. 6: 973.

 ## Introduction
-This work is based on our paper **Land Cover Segmentation of Airborne LiDAR Data using Stochastic Atrous Network**.
+This work is based on our paper <a href="http://www.mdpi.com/2072-4292/10/6/973">Land Cover Segmentation of Airborne LiDAR Data using Stochastic Atrous Network</a>.

 SA-net is a deep learning architecture using atrous kernels and stochastic depth technique to address semantic segmentation problem.

 The main contribution of our research is the development of a scalable technique for doing dense-pixel prediction, incorporating image-based features and LiDAR-derived features, to update a generalized land resource map in Norway.
 With the aim to understand the behavior of ground-truth data constructed from different sources and with the varying resolution of the label classes, we managed to develop a deep learning architecture (the EarlyFusion SA-Net) which is not only capable of predicting generalized classes but also able to identify the less-common ones.

+In a benchmark study carried out using the Follo 2014 LiDAR data and the NIBIO AR5 land resources dataset, we compare our proposals to other deep learning architectures.
+A quantitative comparison shows that our best proposal provides more than **5%** relative improvement in terms of mean intersection-over-union over the atrous network.

 In the preprocessing procedures of our work, we projected the 3D laser data to a 2D representation and used RGB, HAG, and intensity as the features of interest.